How Shift Equivariance Impacts Metric Learning for Instance Segmentation: Analysis of the Impact on Metric Learning for Instance Segmentation

 In the following, we analyze the impact of output tile size on training with discriminative loss, as well as on inference in a tile-and-stitch manner.
-To this end, we assess which of the $f^{dl}$ potentially relative-distinct output functions of a U-Net contribute to the loss, and which pairs of functions that predict directly neighboring outputs in a stitched solution may contribute to an instance's pull force loss term during training.
+To this end, we assess which of the $f^{dl}$ potentially relative-distinct output functions of a U-Net contribute to the loss, and which pairs of functions that predict directly neighboring outputs in a stitched solution contribute to an instance's pull force loss term during training.
+Fig.~\ref{fig:avoiding_false_splits} exemplifies our analysis on a 1-d input image that contains a couple of two-pixel-wide instances.

 \textbf{Training output tile size $<f^l$: } In this case, some of the $f^{dl}$ output functions of the U-Net never contribute to the loss, i.e.\ they are not explicitly trained.
 In effect, they may yield nonsensical predictions when used during inference.